 MACHINED FROM WHOLE PLANKS

-Each panel, plinth and post is machined from one, whole piece of timber; unlike other furniture on the market, which may be made with several smaller pieces of timber glued together or thin veneer glued to ply.
+Each plinth and load bearing post’s are machined from one, whole piece of timber; unlike other furniture on the market, which may be made with several smaller pieces of timber glued together.

 Many solid wood furniture pieces are crafted to dismantle into the composite planks and posts ensuring ease of installation and should you move home.
 To learn more about the Indigo Furniture Delivery and Installation service visit our delivery and returns page.LEARN MORE